jleslie0329/CWO24022/Readme.md

-# 🛡️ Cyber Dash
+# 🛡️ 24022 Dash

-This is an app made using streamlit to show the analytics of different part of cyber data.
+This is an app made using streamlit to show a CWO class stats

 ## Installation Instructions ( using pip )